 The YouTube channel has lots of videos illustrating how easy they are to add to your boat.

 You will also need to think about launching wheels.
 Inflatable Boat Fishing have three different types on offer.

 Finally you will want to keep your SIB looking in pristine condition so IBF highly recommends using the August Race products to effortlessly clean your boat every now and then.

-If you're at your PC then our Full Guide is in a Word document file that will help a lot. (not easily viewed from a mobile).
+If you're at your PC then our Full Guide (not easily viewed from a mobile).

-We hope this helps but if there is anything you are unsure of then please ask in the Facebook group where we have many members all to happy to help answer your queries.
+We hope this helps but if there is anything you are unsure of then please ask in the Facebook group where we have many members all too happy to help answer your queries.